openebs-archive/openebs-docs/docs/faq.md

 - Filter out the OS disks
 - Filter out any other disk patterns that are mentioned in `openebs-operator.yaml`.

-NDM do some filters on the disks to exclude,for example boot disk.
+NDM do some filters on the disks to exclude, for example boot disk.
 NDM is excluding following device path to avoid from creating cStor pools.
 This configuration is added in `openebs-ndm-config` under Configmap in `openebs-operator.yaml`.

 ```